 Be guided by your child

-Ask your child to tell you anything they may have heard about coronavirus (COVID-19), and how they feel about this situation.
+Ask your child to tell you anything they may have heard about COVID-19, and how they feel about this situation.

 Check in with your child often.
 Give them opportunities to ask you questions over the coming weeks and months.